-- (b-5) Notwithstanding the provisions of subsection (b), any contribution of \$500 or more received in the interim between the last date of the period covered by the last report filed under subsection (b) prior to the election and the date of the election shall be reported within 5/2business days after its receipt.
+(b-5) Notwithstanding the provisions of subsection (b), any contribution of \$500 or more received in the interim between the last date of the period covered by the last report filed under subsection (b) prior to the election and the date of the election shall be reported within 5 2 business days after its receipt.
 The State Board shall allow filings under this subsection (b-5) to be made by facsimile transmission.
-For the purpose of this subsection, contribution is considered received on the date the public official, candidate, or political committee (or equivalent person in the case of a reporting entity other than a political committee) actually receives it or, in the case of goods or services, 5 2 days after the date the public official, candidate, committee, or other reporting entity receives the certification required under subsection (b) of Section 9-6.
+For the purpose of this subsection, a contribution is considered received on the date the public official, candidate, or political committee (or equivalent person in the case of a reporting entity other than a political committee) actually receives it or, in the case of goods or services, 5 2 days after the date the public official, candidate, committee, or other reporting entity receives the certification required under subsection (b) of Section 9-6.
 Failure to report each contribution is a separate violation of this subsection.
-The Board may shall impose fines for violations of this subsection as follows: - 28 (1) For the first violation of this subsection, not 29 more than \$500. - 30 (2) For a second or subsequent violation of this subsection, not more than \$1,000.
+The Board may shall impose fines for violations of this subsection as follows:

-each-\$5,000-or-less,-then-\$100-per-business-day--for--the first--violation,--\$200--per--business-day-for-the-second violation,-and-\$300-per-business-day-for--the--third--and subsequent-violations.
+- 27 (1) For the first violation of this subsection, not 28 more than \$500. - 29 (2) For a second or subsequent violation of this 30 subsection, not more than \$1,000. - (1)--if-the-political-committee's-or-other-reporting entity's--total-receipts,-total-expenditures,-and-balance remaining-at-the-end-of-the-last--reporting--period--were each--\$5,000--or-less,-then-\$100-per-business-day-for-the first-violation,-\$200-per-business-day-for-the-second violation,--and--\$300--per-business-day-for-the-third-and subsequent-violations.

-(2)--if-the-political-committee's-or-other-reporting entity's--total-receipts,-total-expenditures,-and-balance remaining-at-the-end-of-the-last--reporting--period--were each-more-than-\$5,000,-then-\$200-per-business-day-for-the first--violation,--\$400--per-business-day-for-the-second violation,-and-\$600-per-business-day-for--the--third--and subsequent-violations.
+(2)--if-the-political-committee's-or-other-reporting entity's-total-receipts,-total-expenditures,-and--balance remaining--at--the--end-of-the-last-reporting-period-were each-more-than-\$5,000,-then-\$200-per-business-day-for-the first-violation,-\$400-per-business--day--for--the--second violation,--and--\$600--per-business-day-for-the-third-and subsequent-violations.